Nutriadmin/hipaa-policies/source/sections/08-auditing_policy.md

    * All connections to NutriAdmin are monitored.
 Access is limited to certain services, ports, and destinations.
 Exceptions to these rules, if created, are reviewed on an annual basis.
 2. NutriAdmin's auditing processes shall address access and activity at the following levels listed below.
 Auditing processes may address date and time of each log-on attempt, date and time of each log-off attempt, devices used, functions performed, etc.
    * Application: Application level audit trails generally monitor and log all user activities, including data accessed and modified and specific actions.
    * System: System level audit trails generally monitor and log user activities, applications accessed, and other system defined specific actions.
-NutriAdmin utilizes file system monitoring from OSSEC to assure the integrity of file system data.
+This information is kept by Microsoft and can be accessed via the Microsoft Azure Portal.
    * Network: Network level audit trails generally monitor information on what is operating, penetrations, and vulnerabilities.
 3. NutriAdmin shall log all incoming and outgoing traffic to into and out of its environment.
 This includes all successful and failed attempts at data access and editing.
 Data associated with this data will include origin, destination, time, and other relevant details that are available to NutriAdmin.
-4. NutriAdmin utilizes OSSEC to scan all systems for malicious and unauthorized software every 2 hours and at reboot of systems.
+4. NutriAdmin keeps uses managed services provided by Microsoft Azure, including Web-Apps, and CosmosDb.
+As such, these services abstract away the responsibility of managing servers or virtual machines.
+NutriAdmin and NutriAdmin employees don't have access to the underlying infrastructure running the database or app, and can monitor usage and/or configuration changes via the Azure Portal.
 5. NutriAdmin leverages process monitoring tools throughout its environment.
-6. NutriAdmin uses OSSEC to monitor the integrity of log files by utilizing OSSEC System Integrity Checking capabilities.
+6. NutriAdmin will use OSSEC to monitor the integrity of log files by utilizing OSSEC System Integrity Checking capabilities where appropriate (e.g. if managing a virtual machine or server directly).
 7. NutriAdmin shall identify "trigger events" or criteria that raise awareness of questionable conditions of viewing of confidential information.
 The "events" may be applied to the entire NutriAdmin Platform or may be specific to a Customer, partner, or business associate (See Listing of Potential Trigger Events below).
-8. In addition to trigger events, NutriAdmin utilizes OSSEC log correlation functionality to proactively identify and enable alerts based on log data.
+8. In addition to trigger events, NutriAdmin utilizes OSSEC log correlation functionality to proactively identify and enable alerts based on log data where appropriate.
 9. Application errors and suspicious activity logs are reviewed on an ongoing basis by the Privacy Officer.
 11. NutriAdmin's Security Officer and Privacy Officer are authorized to select and use auditing tools that are designed to detect network vulnerabilities and intrusions.
 Such tools are explicitly prohibited by others, including Customers and Partners, without the explicit authorization of the Security Officer.
 These tools may include, but are not limited to:
     * Scanning tools and devices;